nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.3.
 Adding a task: `add`

+For when you have a task you need to remember.<br>
 Adds a task to the todo list<br>
 Format: `add NAME [startdate/STARTDATE] [enddate/ENDDATE] [recurring/PERIOD(day/week/month)] [priority/PRIORITY] [tag/TAG]...`